Online Submissions

 Before sending the article for consideration make sure that the file/files contain all required information in Russian and English, the sources of information placed under figures and tables and that all references are presented in an appropriate form.

-(i) Name of author/authors
+(i) Name of the author/authors

-2. Drafting the article or revising it critically for important intellectual content.
+- Drafting the article or revising it critically for important intellectual content.

-3. Final approval of the version to be published.
+- Final approval of the version to be published.

 The list of authors does not include individuals not qualified for authorship.
-The names of the individuals who have not been qualified for authorship, but who have provided some other support should be given in the Acknowledgments section.
+The names of the individuals who have not been qualified for authorship, but who have provided some other support should be put in the Acknowledgments section.

 The names of authors of an article should be given in the following format: Name, initial of Patronymic, Surname.
 The surname should be given after the name and initial of patronymic, e.g. Petr S. Ivanov or Sergey I. Petrov.